alex-unofficial/2d-heat-equation/README.md

 # Diffusion Equation Solver

-This is a 2D solver for the diffusion equation I made for fun in jupyter labs.
+This is a 2D solver for the heat equation I made for fun in jupyter labs.

 everything is explained inside the jupyter notebook